Pryluky: Sights

 The oldest civil building in the town is the former chancellory and sacristy of the Pryluky Cossack Regiment.
 Apart from the diminutive Baroque church of St. Nicholas (1720), the town possesses two cathedrals.
 The old five-domed cathedral was built by Cossacks in the 1710s and 1720s in a simplified brand of Mazepa Baroque.
 The new Neoclassical cathedral (1806) has one cupola and is dedicated to the Nativity of the Theotokos.

+There are many historical sites within Pryluky and many of them are churches, including: